sicorschi/workshop_iot_tinamica/README.md

 10. Click on Upload button

 11. Open the Serial Monitor to see the output of the code.
 Go to **Tools** > **Serial Monitor** and select the 115200 baud as the transmission rate.

+---

+## Workshop Projects

+After completing the setup, you can proceed with the following IoT projects:

+### Weather Station

+Build a complete weather monitoring system using DHT11 sensor to collect temperature and humidity data, publish it via MQTT, and visualize it on a Node-RED dashboard.

+📁 **Project Location**: `/weatherStation/`

+### Smart Lights

+Create an automated lighting system with presence detection using HC-SR04 sensor and relay control for energy-efficient smart city lighting.

+📁 **Project Location**: `/smartLights/`

+### Servo Door Control

+Develop an automatic door system with presence detection that opens/closes doors using servo motors, perfect for smart building applications.

+📁 **Project Location**: `/servo/`

+### WiFi Manager

+Implement a WiFi configuration system that allows devices to connect to different networks without hardcoding credentials, essential for scalable IoT deployments.

+📁 **Project Location**: `/wifiManager/`

+---

+**Happy Building! 🚀**